-I use four different methods to compare the results of the regression.
+Four different methods were used to compare the results of the regression.
 The column titled 'Regression' indicates the results of the standard OLS regression technique.
 The column titled 'Hetroskedastic' indicates the results of the regression after considering the Hetroskedastic robust standard errors.
 It is important to consider the Hetroskedastic robust standard errors because if there is any heteroskedasticity present that is if the error variance is not constant given any values of the explanatory variable then the standard errors which are shown in the parenthesis are affected and if the standard errors are affected then they will affect the significance of the individual variables.

 In this case all the variables are not in the same units.
-Hence as a robustness technique I also used the standardized beta coefficients.
-Using standardized beta coefficients enables us to interpret the coefficients of all the variables in terms of the change in the standard deviation.
+Hence as a robustness technique the standardized beta coefficients were used.
+Using standardized beta coefficients helps in interpreting the coefficients of all the variables in terms of the change in the standard deviation.
 In this case the variables Roa, Debteqr, Freecashf, Tobinq are all in the ratio form.
 Sizes is in the logarithmic form and Xrd is in the numerical form hence it is important to compare the standardized beta coefficients and to check whether using the standardized beta coefficients affects the significance of any of the variables.
 The column titled 'Standardized' indicates the results of the regression analysis using the standardized beta coefficients.